udayteki/quick-survey/README.md

 4. Run the app to see if it all works `meteor`
 5. Deploy to meteor `meteor deploy mysurveyname.meteor.com`
 6. Go to mysurveyname.meteor.com and enjoy your app!

+# Contributing

+What's needed:

+* This tool was built for user experience researchers.
+So I need user experience testers!
+* Ideas for the tool to do.
+* Angular / Meteor expertise to go over the code
+* Security holes found?